causify-ai/tutorials/class_project_instructions/Projects/pytorch-lightning_Project_Description.md

 **Description**

-PyTorch Lightning is a lightweight wrapper around PyTorch that simplifies the training of deep learning models while maintaining flexibility and scalability.
-It provides a structured approach to organizing PyTorch code, enabling researchers and developers to focus more on the model and less on the boilerplate code.
-Key features include:
+PyTorch Lightning is a lightweight wrapper around PyTorch that helps organize PyTorch code to decouple the science code from the engineering code.
+It simplifies the training loop, enabling researchers and developers to focus on the model rather than boilerplate code.

-- **Modular Design**: Encourages separation of concerns, making code easier to read and maintain.
-- **Built-in Callbacks**: Allows for easy integration of advanced features like early stopping, learning rate scheduling, and logging.
-- **Multi-GPU Support**: Facilitates distributed training across multiple GPUs without significant changes to the codebase.
+Key Features:
+- Structured training loops that promote reproducibility.
+- Built-in support for multi-GPU and TPU training.
-- **Easy Experiment Tracking**: Integrates seamlessly with logging frameworks like TensorBoard and Weights & Biases.
+- Easy integration with various logging frameworks and visualization tools.
+- Automatic checkpointing and model saving for best practices in model training.

 ---

-### Project 1: Image Classification of Fashion Items
+### Project 1: Image Classification with CIFAR-10
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to build a convolutional neural network (CNN) that classifies images of clothing items into different categories (e.g., shirts, shoes, bags).
-The model will be optimized for accuracy.
+**Project Objective**: Develop a convolutional neural network (CNN) to classify images from the CIFAR-10 dataset into 10 distinct categories, optimizing for accuracy.

-**Dataset Suggestions**: Use the Fashion MNIST dataset available on Kaggle.
+**Dataset Suggestions**:
+- CIFAR-10 dataset, available on Kaggle: [CIFAR-10](https://www.kaggle.com/c/cifar-10).

 **Tasks**:
-- **Data Preparation**: Load the Fashion MNIST dataset and preprocess images (normalization, resizing).
+- **Data Loading**: Use PyTorch's built-in data loaders to fetch and preprocess the CIFAR-10 dataset.
-- **Model Definition**: Create a simple CNN architecture using PyTorch Lightning.
+- **Model Definition**: Build a CNN architecture with PyTorch Lightning, defining layers and activations.
-- **Training**: Implement the training loop with appropriate loss functions and metrics.
+- **Training Loop**: Implement the training loop with validation checks using PyTorch Lightning's `Trainer`.
-- **Evaluation**: Assess the model's performance on the test set and visualize some predictions.
+- **Evaluation**: Evaluate the model's performance on the test set and calculate accuracy metrics.
-- **Logging**: Use TensorBoard to log training metrics and visualize model performance over epochs.

-**Bonus Ideas (Optional)**: Experiment with data augmentation techniques to improve model robustness and compare different CNN architectures.
+- **Visualization**: Visualize sample predictions and confusion matrix using Matplotlib.

 ---

-### Project 2: Time Series Forecasting of Energy Consumption
+### Project 2: Time Series Forecasting with Stock Prices
 **Difficulty**: 2 (Medium)

-**Project Objective**: Develop a recurrent neural network (RNN) model to forecast future energy consumption based on historical data.
-The model will be optimized for Mean Absolute Error (MAE).
+**Project Objective**: Create a recurrent neural network (RNN) to predict future stock prices based on historical data, optimizing for mean squared error (MSE).

-**Dataset Suggestions**: Use publicly available energy consumption datasets from government portals or Kaggle.
+**Dataset Suggestions**:
+- Yahoo Finance API for historical stock prices.
+Use the `yfinance` library to fetch data for a specific stock (e.g., Apple Inc. - AAPL).

 **Tasks**:
-- **Data Collection**: Gather historical energy consumption data and preprocess it (handling missing values, normalization).
+- **Data Acquisition**: Fetch historical stock prices using the `yfinance` library and preprocess the data for training.
-- **Feature Engineering**: Create additional features such as time-based features (day of the week, month) to enhance the model's predictive power.
+- **Feature Engineering**: Create features such as moving averages and lagged values to enhance prediction accuracy.
-- **Model Creation**: Build an RNN or LSTM model using PyTorch Lightning.
+- **Model Design**: Construct an RNN or LSTM model using PyTorch Lightning, specifying input and output layers.
-- **Training and Validation**: Train the model, validate it, and tune hyperparameters to minimize MAE.
+- **Training and Validation**: Train the model with a validation set, monitoring MSE as the loss metric.
-- **Forecasting**: Generate future predictions and visualize the forecast against actual consumption data.
+- **Forecasting**: Generate forecasts for future stock prices and visualize the results with Matplotlib.

-**Bonus Ideas (Optional)**: Implement a comparison with traditional forecasting methods (e.g., ARIMA) and analyze the performance differences.

 ---

 ### Project 3: Natural Language Processing for Sentiment Analysis
 **Difficulty**: 3 (Hard)

-**Project Objective**: Create a transformer-based model (e.g., BERT) to classify the sentiment of movie reviews as positive or negative.
-The model will be optimized for F1-score.
+**Project Objective**: Build a transformer-based model to perform sentiment analysis on movie reviews, optimizing for accuracy and F1 score.

-**Dataset Suggestions**: Use sentiment analysis datasets available on HuggingFace Datasets or Kaggle.
+**Dataset Suggestions**:
+- IMDb Movie Reviews Dataset available on Kaggle: [IMDb Dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).

 **Tasks**:
-- **Data Acquisition**: Load the movie reviews dataset and preprocess text data (tokenization, cleaning).
+- **Data Preparation**: Load the IMDb dataset, preprocess the text (tokenization, padding), and split into training and test sets.
-- **Model Selection**: Implement a transformer model using PyTorch Lightning, leveraging pre-trained weights for fine-tuning.
+- **Model Implementation**: Implement a transformer model (e.g., BERT) using PyTorch Lightning, fine-tuning it for sentiment classification.
-- **Training Pipeline**: Set up a training pipeline with appropriate loss functions, metrics, and callbacks for early stopping.
+- **Training Process**: Set up the training loop with appropriate callbacks for early stopping and model checkpointing.
-- **Evaluation**: Evaluate the model using F1-score and confusion matrix to analyze classification results.
+- **Performance Evaluation**: Evaluate the model using accuracy and F1 score, and generate classification reports.
-- **Interpretability**: Utilize techniques like SHAP or LIME to interpret model predictions and understand feature importance.

-**Bonus Ideas (Optional)**: Explore multi-class sentiment classification or implement a model ensemble to improve overall performance.
+- **Error Analysis**: Analyze misclassified reviews and identify patterns or common features among them.

+**Bonus Ideas**:
+- Implement a web app using Flask to deploy the sentiment analysis model.
+- Compare the performance with traditional machine learning models like SVM or Logistic Regression as a baseline.